building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 This ensures consistent refrigerant replacement across a model while preserving EnergyPlus compatibility.

 ## Example
-Refrigerants were replaced for two openstudio files one at climate zone 2A and another at climate zone 5A.
-The results from the simulation are shown in image below.
+Refrigerants were replaced in two OpenStudio SuperMarket models, one located in climate zone 2A and the other in climate zone 5A.
+The simulation results are shown in the image below.

 <img src="example_result.png" width="500" alt="Results for SuperMarket Refrigeration Energy Consumption">